Katsu-shen/fpgacalc/README.md

 Integration: Connected ALU outputs to a seven-segment decoder.

-Synthesis & Compilation: Successfully compiled in Quartus, confirming the design maps to FPGA hardware.
+Synthesis & Compilation: Successfully compiled in Quartus, confirming the design maps to FPGA 5CGXFC5C6F27C7.

 Outcome: A functional FPGA-synthesizable calculator core capable of performing basic arithmetic and logic operations, with results displayed on a seven-segment display.